No HR professional is exempt from the planning.

-Fidelity's analysis of how a 1 percent monthly increase in 401(k) contributions could translate into a larger monthly retirement paycheck found that the impact is greatest for younger individuals with the longest savings time horizon.
+Fidelity's analysis of how a 1 percent of pay increase in 401(k) contributions could translate into a larger monthly retirement paycheck found that the impact is greatest for younger individuals with the longest savings time horizon.

 The table below shows rates of return for two 401(k) participants.
 Using two investment return rates—5.5 and 7.0 percent nominal returns—it illustrates both the current “cost” and the effect that a sustained 1 percent savings increase could have on each individual’s retirement paychecks.
 The “costs” of the additional $33 and $50 at ages 25 and 35, respectively, are assumed to grow along with the individuals’ salary at 1.5 percent per year until the participants’ retirement age of 67.